Nubian Sandstone: Appearance

 Nubian Sandstone is most commonly brown or reddish, but in places it shows a much wider variety of color.
 The ancient temples and tombs in Petra were carved from this rock.
 In certain places it is extremely friable, and in others compact and hard.
 Sand in the Arabian deserts was primarily derived from it, carried by prevailing western winds.
 Where it is covered by a sheet of eruptive rock (charrah), it is protected from erosion.
 Nubian Sandstone frequently includes strata of clay and shale and thin seams of coal or lignite.
 This indicates that it was deposited in seas that were relatively shallow at the time.

 Etymology

 The term Nubian Sandstone was first introduced to the Egyptian stratigraphy by Joseph Rüssegger in 1837, who used the term "Sandstein von Nubien" to designate nonfossiliferous sandstone sections of Paleozoic or Mesozoic age.
-Rüssegger followed and studied this series of sandstone formations from the Sudan, Egypt, Libya, and Arabia Petrsea (northeastern Arabia).
+Rüssegger followed and studied this series of sandstone formations from the Sudan, Egypt, Libya, and Arabia Petraea (northwestern Arabia).